This post may contain affiliate links. Please read my disclosure.

 - I'm partial to chicken breasts for this dish, but thighs work just as well.

-- Since I use chicken I also use chicken stock to cook the rice, but vegetable stock works too.
+- Since I use chicken I also use chicken stock to cook the farro, but vegetable stock works too.

-- While brown rice is my go-to, I like to mix it up with farro as well.
-Just keep in mind it takes longer to cook.
+- While farro is my go-to, I like to mix it up with rice as well.
+Just keep in mind the rice takes less time to cook.

 - I use flour tortillas, but corn tortillas are a good substitute.